 My mother was not amused by my upchuck.

 "I'm not playing."

 "You better not be.
 There are starving people in China."

 Her family had gone through the Depression.
 Food on the plate was meant for your stomach.
 This was 1958.
 Eisenhower was President.
 America was a Land of Plenty.
 The beets belonged in the trash, but not in our house.
 Two slices took two minutes to stuff down my throat.

 "That wasn't so bad."
 My mother grabbed my plate from the table.

 "No." They came from a can and I vowed to never to eat beets again.

-That evening our neighborhood was rich with candy and chocolate.
+I hit every house in our evening our neighborhood for candy and chocolate.
 My bag bulged with treats.
 My friends and older brother had done no tricks.
 Chaney had kissed Sandy on the cheek.

-Reaching my house I went upstairs to get rid the taste of beets by stuffing four Baby Ruths in my mouth.
+Reaching my house I went upstairs and stuffed four Baby Ruths in my mouth.
 I chewed them into mush and they sluiced down my esophagus into my stomach.
 The combination of chocolate and beets played havoc with a six year-old's constitution and I ran into the bathroom to empty my belly into the toilet.